JoshMJohnson/Portfolio-Josh-Johnson/TicTacToe/README.md

     This link will go to a Google Drive account and will then automatically download and unzip the zip folder called TicTacToe.
     This folder will contain all the data that the program needs

     2.)
-Open the folder that was just created called Tic-Tac-Toe
+Open the folder that was just created called TicTacToe

     3.)
 Run the executable file named Tic-Tac-Toe.exe